Legionnaires' disease sickens 2 Las Vegas hotel guests

 Where the bacteria can be found

-The bacteria that causes Legionnaires' disease is found in "freshwater environments, like lakes and streams" and can grow in "human-made" water systems such as hot tubs, large plumbing systems, decorative fountains and hot water tanks, the CDC said.
+The bacteria that causes Legionnaires' disease can be found in "freshwater environments, like lakes and streams" and can grow in "human-made" water systems such as hot tubs, large plumbing systems, decorative fountains and hot water tanks, the CDC says.

-The disease got its name from a deadly 1976 outbreak in Philadelphia that largely affected people attending an American Legion convention.
+The disease got its name from an 1976 outbreak in Philadelphia that largely affected people attending an American Legion convention.
+Thirty-four people died in the ensuing weeks.

 In 2011, a person who stayed at the Luxor hotel in Las Vegas died after contracting Legionnaires' disease, the health district said.